dglt1/optimus-switch-gdm/README.md

 you should see a list of various acpi calls, find the one that says “works!” , copy it. and then:
 `sudo nano /etc/switch/intel/no-optimus.sh`

-at the bottom you will see 2 lines #commented out, uncomment them (remove #) and if the acpi call is different from the one you just copied, edit/replace with the good one. save/exit.
+at the bottom you will see 2 lines #commented out, uncomment them (remove #) and if the acpi call is different from the one you just copied, edit/replace with the good one. also be sure nvidia's BusID matches. save/exit.

 then: